Detailed guide on Vietnam labour law for foreigners

 For foreign workers intending to stay in Vietnam for an extended period, a Temporary Residence Card (TRC) serves as a replacement for a visa.
 The TRC can be obtained if the foreigner holds a valid work permit, Law Practice Registration, or an Investment Registration Certificate with an investment value exceeding three billion VND.

-Temporary Residence Card is important for foreigners wishing to reside long-term in Vietnam
+Detailed guide on Vietnam labour law for foreigners-003Temporary Residence Card is important for foreigners wishing to reside long-term in Vietnam

-In Vietnam, most foreign individuals require a Work Permit issued by the Department of Labour - Invalids, and Social Affairs (DOLISA) before engaging in any employment activities.
+In Vietnam, most foreign individuals require a work permit issued by the Department of Labour - Invalids, and Social Affairs (DOLISA) before engaging in any employment activities.
 There are specific criteria for different categories of employees:

 • Managers/CEOs: Must hold managerial positions or be CEOs appointed by the company, with certain qualifications and experience requirements.